whisthq/vm-scripts/README.md

 - Disable Shutdown, Logout and Sleep in Start Menu
 - Set Auto-Login

-After running `master.ps1`, dotnetfx won't be fully installed (1 package will be missing) and the Fractal disconnect button won't be pinned to the Start Menu, only at the top of the items list.
-If you want (these are not necessary) to have those features, you need to log back on the cloud computer and do:
+After running `master.ps1`, dotnetfx won't be fully installed (1 package will be missing), the Fractal disconnect button won't be pinned to the Start Menu and the Display settings won't be greyed-out.
+To have those features, you need to log back on the cloud computer and do:
 - Open PowerShell and run "choco install dotnetfx --force
 - Open Start Menu, right-click "_Exit Fractal_" and select "Pin to Start"
 - Open "Local Group Policy Editor", naviguate to \User Configuration\Administrative Tools\Control Panel\Display and set both the settings listed there (Disable the Display Control Panel, Hide Settings tab) to "Enabled"